Control Relations

 Otherwise, whenever a query is executed, the returned results will include the content of this installed declaration.

-How the content of output
+The next two sections explain how the content of output

-is delivered to users of different platforms is discussed below.
+is delivered to users of different platforms.

 Console